cloudlinux/imunify360-documentation/docs/user_interface/README.md

 ## Ignore List

-Ignore List tab contains the list of files that are excluded from Malware Scanner scanning.
+Ignore List tab contains the list of files and directories that are excluded from Malware Scanner scanning.
 Go to Imunify360 → Ignore List tab.
 Here, there is a table with a list of files.

 ![](/images/ignore_list_user.png)